afauzansw/go-blogcode/README.md

 ## About Project

-This my first project with golang.
+This is my first golang project.
+Transforming from Laravel with its very pampering artisan.
+This project is my practice to make CRUD in golang.
 I took a case study on blogger which is only available for post, tag, and publisher management.